Strawberry Lemon Cake

 Here is a fresh recipe perfect for Springtime with bright fruit flavors.
-It's my Strawberry Lemon Cake recipe that has a soft fluffy sheet cake with fresh lemon zest and homemade strawberry compote baked right in, topped with a smooth vanilla strawberry cream cheese frosting.
+My Strawberry Lemon Cake recipe is a soft fluffy sheet cake with fresh lemon zest and homemade strawberry compote baked right in, topped with a smooth vanilla strawberry cream cheese frosting.
 I swirl more strawberry compote on top.
 This cake is just bursting with flavor and easy to make since it is a sheet cake so there is no layering involved.
+If you love this idea, you will also love my Lemon Raspberry Sheet Cake and my Lemon Raspberry Layer Cake.

-- Cream cheese frosting - this is one of my favorite ways to make frosting.
+• Cream cheese frosting - this is one of my favorite ways to make frosting.
 There is NO butter!
-It's just a combination of cream cheese and whipping cream and it's like a more flavourful, thicker whipped cream.
+It's just a combination of cream cheese and whipping cream and it's like a more flavorful, thicker whipped cream.
 It is luscious!

 INGREDIENTS FOR STRAWBERRY LEMON CAKE